Making our future present

 ‘What if’ Question (<25 words)

 Frame your life-affirming vision around a provocative ‘What if’ question to help us shape the future.
-Your vision can be in the form of an object, concept, space, service, performance, intervention or installation in any of the following fields: environment, food, economy, education, politics, urban and rural planning, infrastructure, spirituality, wellness or culture.
+Your vision can be in the form of an object, concept, space, service, performance, intervention or installation in any of the following fields: environment, economy, politics, planning and infrastructure, food, culture, education, spirituality and wellness.

 Future Field Notes (<250 words)